In 2021, tuition for full-time students at John Carroll University was $43,740 a year.

 International students without financial need may be eligible for merit-based institutional scholarships.

-Room and board at JCU is $12,876 a year.
-This includes the cost of living in dorms or other campus housing, plus a meal plan that allows you to eat in the school dining facilities.
-Students who live off campus but still want to use the dining facility can pay for a meal plan.
+Room and board at JCU costs $12,876 a year.
+This includes the cost of living in dorms or other on-campus housing, plus a dining plan that allows you to eat in the JCU's on-campus cafeterias and dining facilities.
+Students who do not live on-campus but would like to be able to eat in the campus dining can choose to be on a meal plan.
 The cost of board-only is $8,500.

-Most schools also have fees to help cover the cost of facilties, like the library, gym and computer labs.
-Full-time undergrads at JCU pay $1,774 in fees each academic year.
+Most schools also have fees to help cover the cost of facilties, like the computer labs and libraries, athletic facilities, and more.
+Full-time undergrads at JCU can expect to pay around $1,774 in fees each academic year.

 |2021 Total Tuition and Expenses|